 The c in cGMP stands for current and requires that manufacturers use up to date regulations.
-For these regulations, the practice need not only be "good" but also "current".
+For these regulations, the practice needs not only to be "good" but also "current".
 Controls, equipment and methodology being used by the manufacturer must be current.
 Current can imply what is generally acceptable in the industry.
 Therefore, if new standards are introduced which are better than the current, the manufacturer is under obligation to comply with the new procedures.

 1. Patient Safety: Products must be free from contamination, correctly labeled and manufactured with correct strength and dose.